 9 Ways to Make Your Bathroom Look More Expensive

 Renting?
 You too can go luxurious for less sans the extensive renovations.
 By upgrading small details like your storage, mirror, or bath mat, you can swiftly elevate the look and feel of your bathroom without having to put a sledgehammer through your vanity.
-Here are our nine favourite affordable bathroom decorating ideas for elevating your favourite place in the house to unwind.
+Here are our nine favourite affordable decorating ideas for elevating your bathroom.

 Add a Place to Perch